Polar Bear Counting & Writing Mats for Preschoolers

 Books About Polar Bears

 Read polar bear-related books with your children.
-This practice will benefit your children in a number of ways, as I said before.
+As I said, this practice will benefit your children in many ways.

-You can find them at your local library, used book store, or in Amazon.
-For your convenience, I added my direct Amazon links to the pictures.
-If you like any, just click on it and it will take you directly to the site.
+You can find them at your local library, used book store, or on Amazon.
+For your convenience, I added my direct Amazon links to the titles.
+If you like anything, click on it, which will take you directly to the site.

 Pin It for Later

-If you are in a rush and don’t have time to read the post and download the printable but want to save it for later, pin it to one of your Pinterest boards, so you can have it available when you need it.
+If you are in a rush and don’t have time to read the post and download the printable but want to save it for later, pin it to one of your Pinterest boards to have it available when needed.

 Polar Bear Counting & Writing Mats for Preschoolers

-I hope you enjoy these mats and help your preschoolers practice their counting skills.
-Grab your printable by clicking on the link below and type your information.
-Don’t worry.
-You won’t be subscribed twice if you are a friend already.
+I hope you enjoy these mats and that they help your preschoolers practice their counting skills.
+To grab your printable, click on the link below and type your information.
+Don’t worry—you won’t be subscribed twice if you are already a friend.

 Be happy, safe, and creative.
 I wish you well.